WackyStudio/flatblog-engine/README.md

 - You can get a settings.yml with predefined variables based on template
 - Feed back in CLI on build
 - Pagination on all posts and all categories
+- sitemap.txt
+- should not delete everything from build folder, leave css and js